RobertoPalici/WordSenseDisambiguation/README.md

 3. **Sense Disambiguation**
    - Selects the most probable sense of a word based on context
    - Uses word vectorization and cosine similarity

+4. **Enrichment**
+   - Uses OpenAI API to generate explanations and examples for word senses
+   - Formats results for frontend presentation

 ### Frontend